puwei/DanielTakeshi.github.io/_posts/2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley.md

 permalink: 2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley/
 ---

+**Update October 31, 2016**: I received an announcement that CS 294-112 *will* be taught again next semester!
+That sounds exciting, and while I won't be enrolling in the course, I will be following its progress and staying in touch on the concepts taught.

+And by the way, today I *finally* published my reinforcement learning post that I said I would write in my July update.
+[You can see it here][9].

+***

 **Update July 18, 2016**: This post seems to have gotten a considerable amount of attention, at least compared to my normal blog posts, so I would like to answer some of the common questions that I've received in either the comments or by private email.